 Figure 4.
 Inducible pairing of HAS1-TDA1 homologs is evolutionarily conserved and sequence-specific.

 (A, B, and C) Hi-C contact maps of chromosome XIII interactions at 32 kb resolution in S. cerevisiae x S. uvarum (A), S. cerevisiae x S. paradoxus (B), and S. paradoxus x S. uvarum (C) hybrids in exponential growth (left column), saturated cultures (middle column), and in S. cerevisiae x S. uvarum hybrids (A), galactose (right column).
 White arrows indicate the interaction between the homologous HAS1-TDA1 loci.
 (D) Genome browser shot of open reading frames (ORFs; blue boxes) and tested deletions (brackets) in the S. cerevisiae region surrounding the genes HAS1 and TDA1, from positions 840,000-860,000 (Figure 4—figure supplement 1A).
 Arrows indicate ends and directionalities of ORFs.
-(E) Strength of HAS1-TDA1 homolog pairing (red lines) compared to similar interactions (grey violin plots; i.e. interactions between an S. cerevisiae locus and an S. uvarum locus, where both loci are ≥ 15 bins from a centromere and ≥ 1 bin from a telomere, and not both on chromosome XII) in wild-type and deletion strains of S. cerevisiae x S. uvarum.
+(E) Strength of HAS1-TDA1 homolog pairing at 32 kb resolution (red lines) compared to similar interactions (grey violin plots; i.e. interactions between an S. cerevisiae locus and an S. uvarum locus, where both loci are ≥ 15 bins from a centromere and ≥ 1 bin from a telomere, and not both on chromosome XII) in wild-type and deletion strains of S. cerevisiae x S. uvarum.
+See Figure 4—figure supplement 2 for Hi-C contact maps of deletion strains.
 (F) Two example z-stacks of images used to measure distances between HAS1-TDA1 alleles tagged with LacO arrays targeted by LacI-GFP (shown in green), with membranes labeled by ER04 mCherry (shown in red).
 The yellow outline indicates the images chosen for analysis.
 White brackets indicate the measured distance.
 Scale bar = 1 µm.
 (G) Distributions of the distance between the HAS1-TDA1 alleles measured by microscopy in S. cerevisiae diploids in glucose (blue), galactose (purple), and saturated cultures (red). n = 100 for each condition.
 P-values were calculated using the Wilcoxon rank sum test.
 (H) Frequency of HAS1-TDA1 alleles less than 0.55 µm apart, measured as in (G), in glucose (blue), galactose (purple), or saturated cultures (red).
 P-values were calculated using Fisher’s exact test.